Etilia01/music-player/README.md

 Tested on endeavourOS and arch linux.
-Im making a really shitty themable music player in order to finally have one that fits with my linux rice :D I neither know nor care about coding norms/etiquette so expect the most horrific, undebugable code ever.
+Im making a kind of ok themable music player in order to finally have one that fits with my linux rice :D I neither know nor care about coding norms/etiquette so expect the most horrific, undebugable code ever.
 It only plays mp3s btw